On this page

-This guide is designed for suppliers, distributors, and manufacturers who want to cut through the noise and find a solution built for real B2B needs.
+This guide is designed for eCommerce manufacturers who want to cut through the noise and find a solution built for real B2B needs.

 What Is a B2B eCommerce Platform?

 A B2B eCommerce platform is an online catalog built specifically for business-to-business transactions.
-Unlike many B2C-focused tools adapted for wholesale, platforms like OrderEase are purpose-built to handle complex order flows and intake while integrating directly with ERP systems.
+Unlike B2C tools adapted for wholesale, B2B eCommerce platforms are built to handle complex order rules while syncing directly with back-end systems like NetSuite or QuickBooks.

-At its core, a B2B eCommerce platform serves as a private, digital storefront where your buyers can browse catalogs, see accurate pricing, and place orders directly.
+B2B eCommerce platforms are private, digital storefronts where your buyers can browse your catalogs, and place orders.

 Here's an example of a customer's view of a branded B2B site using the OrderEase portal: